Xbox One: Xbox 360 compatibility

-On June 10, 2019, Microsoft stated that it had wound down the addition of new titles to the backwards compatibility program in order to focus on Xbox One's successor, the Xbox Series X/S console, which was released in November 2020.
+On June 10, 2019, Microsoft stated that it had wound down the addition of new titles to the backward compatibility program in order to focus on Xbox One's successor, the Xbox Series X/S console, which was released in November 2020.
 Microsoft announced one last set of additions to the backward compatibility program on November 15, 2021, as part of their 20th anniversary of the Xbox, adding 76 titles new to the program.
-However, Microsoft anticipated this will be the last set of backwards-compatible titles they can add, as they "have reached the limit of our ability to bring new games to the catalog from the past due to licensing, legal and technical constraints".
+However, Microsoft anticipated this will be the last set of backward compatible titles they can add, as they "have reached the limit of our ability to bring new games to the catalog from the past due to licensing, legal and technical constraints".

-All Xbox 360 and original Xbox games that are supported by backwards compatibility on the Xbox One are also supported on the Xbox Series X/S. In addition, these games include automatic high-dynamic-range rendering (HDR) and resolution increases, depending on the original game and current platform.
+All Xbox 360 and original Xbox games that are supported by backward compatibility on the Xbox One are also supported on the Xbox Series X/S. In addition, these games include automatic high-dynamic-range rendering (HDR) and resolution increases, depending on the original game and current platform.
 Select games have also been enabled with FPS Boost that increases the rendering rate up to 60 frames per second.

 Original Xbox compatibility

 Xbox division head Phil Spencer had also hinted the possibility of adding support for games from the original Xbox.
-For the backwards compatibility team, after they completed the framework for Xbox 360 compatibility so that other engineering teams could take over, they turned to the question of compatibility with the original Xbox console.
+For the backward compatibility team, after they completed the framework for Xbox 360 compatibility so that other engineering teams could take over, they turned to the question of compatibility with the original Xbox console.
 The program was started in November 2016, under the code name "Fusion", and was led by software engineer Spencer Perreault.
 Perreault initially tried the same approaches as the team had done with "Fission", but due to the differences in memory management sizes and chipset bit-rates, these initial tests failed.
 Instead, Perreault worked to bring "Dolphin", a developer tool for the original Xbox, working to get its emulation correct.
 La Chapelle brought in a number of personal Xbox titles to test in Perreault's emulation, getting about a 10% "hit rate" on successes, though the variety of failures helped Perreault to identify common problems, and within a month, had improved the successful hit rate to about 90%.
-As with Xbox 360 backwards compatibility, the Fusion emulation enables Xbox games to be scaled to 1080p resolutions, work with Xbox One networking features, and can allow mixed-console System Link connection between all three generations of Xbox.
+As with Xbox 360 backward compatibility, the Fusion emulation enables Xbox games to be scaled to 1080p resolutions, work with Xbox One networking features, and can allow mixed-console System Link connection between all three generations of Xbox.

-With Perreault's success, Microsoft announced the Xbox backwards compatibility on the Xbox One in June 2017.
+With Perreault's success, Microsoft announced the Xbox backward compatibility on the Xbox One in June 2017.
 Thirteen titles were initially released on October 24, 2017.
 Microsoft announced an additional 19 titles to be added to the Xbox One service during April 2018.

 Microsoft does not anticipate that there will be as many Xbox titles brought to the program as with the Xbox 360, primarily due to legal issues related to intellectual property, contracts, and companies that have since gone defunct.